-We typically archive classes on the last Saturday of July each year, but we will always announce the exact date in this article, in an email announcement, and on your NoRedInk dashboard.
+We typically archive classes and reset mastery on the last Saturday of July each year, but we will always announce the exact date in this article, in an email announcement, and on your NoRedInk dashboard.

-How can I opt out of automatic archiving?
+How do I opt out of automatically archiving my classes?

 - To opt out of automatic archiving for all of your classes, refer to the alert on your NoRedInk homepage.
 The alert will show your automatic archive date, and your classes will be labeled with the automatic archive date as a reminder.

-- To unarchive your course, select "Unarchive class."
+3. To unarchive your course, select "Unarchive class"